Intrinsic symmetry groups of links with 8 and fewer crossings: Abstract

 \section{Abstract}

-We present new computations of ``intrinsic'' symmetry groups for knots and links of 8 or fewer crossings.
+We present an elementary derivation of the ``intrinsic'' symmetry groups for knots and links of 8 or fewer crossings.
 The standard symmetry group for a link is the mapping class group $\MCG(S^3,L)$ or $\Sym(L)$ of the pair $(S^3,L)$.
 Elements in this symmetry group can (and often do) fix the link and act nontrivially only on its complement.
 We ignore such elements and focus on the ``intrinsic'' symmetry group of a link, defined to be the image $\Sigma(L)$ of the natural homomorphism $\MCG(S^3,L) \rightarrow \MCG(S^3) \cross \MCG(L)$.
 This different symmetry group, first defined by Whitten in 1969, records directly whether $L$ is isotopic to a link $L'$ obtained from $L$ by permuting components or reversing orientations.

-While the standard symmetry groups $\Sym(L)$ have been computed for knots of up to 10 crossings and most links with up to 9 crossings, we give here the first comprehensive tables of the groups $\Sigma(L)$.
+For hyperbolic links both $\Sym(L)$ and $\Sigma(L)$ can be obtained using the output of \texttt{SnapPea}, but this proof does not give any hints about how to actually construct isotopies realizing $\Sigma(L)$.
+We show that standard invariants are enough to rule out all the isotopies outside $\Sigma(L)$ for all links except $7^2_6$, $8^2_{13}$ and $8^3_5$ where an additional construction is needed to use the Jones polynomial to rule out ``component exchange'' symmetries.
+On the other hand, we present explicit isotopies starting with the positions in Cerf's table of oriented links which generate $\Sigma(L)$ for each link in our table.
+Our approach gives a constructive proof of the $\Sigma(L)$ groups.

 \keywords{knot, symmetry group of knot, link symmetry, Whitten group}